inphomercial/laravel-angularjs-template/README.md

 ==========================

 A PHP Laravel backend API &amp; AngularJS Front end.
-A base template that includes examples of a basic login/logout, protected routes, public routes,
+A base template that includes examples of a basic login/logout, protected routes, public routes, etc.

 # Steps #
 * Be sure to update the app/config/database.php file to match your local db settings.